Vabbajack-Sandvich/intellij-3.2.2-forge-1.21.4-54.0.26-parchment/README.md

 I don't plan on making a tutorial video.

-It's mostly for me to have a working backup of a blank forge mod that i can can start from and know it's going to work
+It's mostly for me to have a working backup of a blank forge mod that I can can start from and know it's going to work.

-It also isn't really in the realm of best practice in any sense, example: the logger was giving me an error on running the client, so I commented it out.
+It also isn't really in the realm of best practice in any sense, example: the logger was giving me an error on running the client, so I commented it out; but that is about the only change that was made to the default examplemod project that prevented it from running.

 ==========================

-about:
+About:

 ==========================